Vanguard vs. Charles Schwab: Highlights

 Bank

-Schwab runs its own bank and provides FDIC insurance directly, rather than through a sweep program.
-Interest rates on its checking and savings accounts are lower than Vanguard’s, but Schwab offers seventeen money market funds, some paying over 5.0%.
-Schwab is also the only firm here that provides checkbooks and Visa debit cards.
+Schwab operates its own bank with FDIC insurance on eligible deposit accounts, and some Schwab brokerage accounts also use bank sweep features.
+Interest rates on its checking and savings accounts are much lower than what Vanguard customers earn, although there are seventeen money market funds, some of which pay about 4%.
+Only Schwab offers checkbooks and Visa debit cards.

 Winner: Schwab